 There are many defenses that consumers can use to defend against debt collection lawsuits.
 If consumers seek legal representation, the statistics show that they win the majority of the time.

 Student loan debt can be some of the largest debt you incur and can often become unmanageable.
-If you are receiving harassing calls from debt collectors, are being threatened or sued, are in default or can’t afford the minimum payment, or are considering bankruptcy, we may be able to provide some relief or ideas that could ease the burden.
+If you are receiving harassing calls from debt collectors, are being threatened or sued, are in default or can’t afford the minimum payment, we may be able to provide some relief or ideas that could ease the burden.

 The Fair Credit Reporting Act, (FCRA) 15 U.S.C.
 1681, is the federal law that regulates what can and cannot be listed on your credit report.
 If you have an inaccurate item on your credit report and notify the credit bureaus (TransUnion, Experian, and Equifax) and the creditor and it is still not removed, you may have a claim against them.